-As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program.
+[#] As agreed by Australian livestock industries, APVMA, the chemical registrant and grain industry, for use only under an approved QA or the approved Stewardship Program.

-- + Specific products only registered for use in Australia. - ~ Various products registered in Australia refer to label. - \ Recorded separately as inorganic bromide and methyl bromide, arising from methyl bromide fumigation and natural occurrence. - ^ Permitted for use but no MRL required. - 7.4.2 In the event that feed wheat is exported it must meet the overseas government MRLs.
+- Various products registered in Australia refer to label. - Recorded separately as inorganic bromide and methyl bromide, arising from methyl bromide fumigation and natural occurrence. - ^ Permitted for use but no MRL required. - 7.4.2 In the event that feed wheat is exported it must meet the overseas government MRLs.
 Exporters should note that in some countries different MRLs for feed wheat are applied compared to milling wheat.